remotelock/hiring-backend-exercise/code-review/README.md

 # Instructions

-Your task is to review the open PR and provide feedback as if you just became a contributor of this project.
+Your task is to review the open PR and provide feedback as if you were a maintainer of this project.

 Review the code both from a programming/style and from an operational perspective.
 Please be thorough in your review.